 - Feeling like the bladder is still full after urination

 About 50 percent of all men between the ages of 51 and 60 have BPH.

-BPH may also be treated with a type of prostate surgery called transurethral resection of the prostate (TURP).
-This surgery treats an enlarged prostate by removing the inner part of the prostate gland.
+Transurethral resection of the prostate TURP) is a surgery to remove the inner part of the prostate gland to ease pressure on the urethra.
+It's one of the most common procedures for treating BPH and easing symptoms.
 The surgery takes about one hour and can be done under general or spinal anesthesia.

 GreenLight PVP (photoselective vaporization of the prostate) is a minimally invasive procedure that uses a laser with high-powered energy beams to vaporize or melt away the prostate tissue that is blocking the outlet of the bladder.
 This outpatient laser therapy is performed under anesthesia (general or local) and takes about an hour.
 It offers quick recovery with minimal side effects.